pfoo360/Filebase/README.md

 <br/>

 You can create folders inside of folders too.<br/>
 Clicking on the 'Add File' button will prompt another modal popup, which will allow you to upload files.
-The name of the file and its progress will be displayed while uploads occur. <br/>
+The name of the file and its progress will be displayed while uploads occur.
+The React Query cache will be updated instead of calling a refetch to keep the UI up-to-date and avoid expensive api calls. <br/>
 ![uploading](/screenshots/6.png)
 <br/>
 <br/>